 To be able to make such a high-quality prints, the camera used to capture any image must be able to do so with a high level of resolution.
 To compare, most digital photos are recorded at a resolution of 72 DPI on the screen, or “dots per inch,” and the image file of an art print needs to be at least 300 DPI—because the more dots of color that can be printed in a small area, the more detailed your final image will appear.
-My camera (Canon EOS R) is capable of 30.3 Megapixels (that’s a lot) and so the files are very suitable for production of Giclée prints.
+My cameras (Canon EOS R) is capable of 30.3 Megapixels and the Canon EOS R7 is capable of 32.7 megapixels, so the files are very suitable for production of Giclée prints.

 * Giclée prints are produced on the following basis: